manatlan/guy/README.md

 It's the new name, but it is the same thing ... but:

-* more robust (complete rewriting from scratch, without desgin flaws)
+* more robust (complete rewriting from scratch, without design flaws)
 * no more "Server mode" : only window mode !
 * works on Android (with kivy/buildozer)